sachipanda/docs/docs/navigation.md

 #### ** Agile/DevOps Transformation Playbook?**
  ### DevOps Operating Model
+ DevOps is seen as the digital foundation for improving time to market and launching innovation initiatives to respond to dynamic and disruptive market scenarios.
  ### SRE
+ Site reliability engineering (SRE) is a discipline that incorporates aspects of software engineering and applies them to infrastructure and operations problems.
+The main goals are to create scalable and highly reliable software systems.
  ### QE
+ To meet the growing demand for quality software applications in double quick time, a mere tweaking of the software development process is not enough.
+What is needed is the adoption of software quality engineering process comprising optimal quality assurance, predictive analytics and monitoring of QA elements to reduce glitches to negligible levels.
+The process would involve a continuous cycle of feedback and quality improvement based on the same.
+The quality engineering process offers maximum test coverage in the shift-left scheme of things and ensures outcomes like functionality, security, accessibility, usability, performance and reliability of the software application.
+It complements Agile and DevOps methodologies and ensures their outcomes to remain consistent with the desired business objectives.
+Quality engineering, instead of identifying the inherent glitches in the SDLC, focuses more on preventing them altogether
  ### Sucess Story
  ### Measuring DevOps Adoption